mpatajac/flutter-progressive-alarm/README.md

 ## Roadmap

-- 0.0.1 &rarr; execute a function at the exact time :hourglass_flowing_sand:
+- 0.0.1 &rarr; execute a function at the exact time :heavy_check_mark:
-- 0.0.2 &rarr; load and play a song
+- 0.0.2 &rarr; load and play a song :hourglass_flowing_sand:
 - 0.0.3 &rarr; increase sound volume over a span of time

 <!--- Spacing -->